nrfconnect/sdk-nrf/doc/nrf/libraries/nfc/ndef/ch_msg.rst

    :depth: 2

 Connection Handover records and the corresponding messages are used to negotiate and activate an alternative communication carrier.
-The negotiated communication carrier can then be used to perform certain activities between the two devices, such as Bluetooth pairing.
+The negotiated communication carrier can then be used to perform certain activities between the two devices, such as Bluetooth® pairing.

 Connection Handover records
 ***************************